Xila-Project/Old_core/Documentation/source/Develop/Hardware Reference.rst

 =====

 Currently Xila relies on the use of SD card.
+The interface can be change to MMC (faster) by putting the jumpers at the top or SPI (save GPIOs) by putting the jumpers at the bottom.
 However, using other media such as SPIFFS could be a good alternative.
-Indeed, this would reduce the use of the inputs and outputs of the ESP32.
+Indeed, this would increase the available inputs and outputs of the ESP32.
 But that would require an adaptation of the code may be necessary in order to limit writes and avoid premature wear of this type of memory.
 Moreover, this storage method does not include any error / bad sector correction unlike SD cards.